Strategoose/eegva/README.md

 source(system.file("control-script.R", package = "eegva"))
 ```

+If successful, the package will save outputs to your R home directoy, which is printed to the console.

 ## Trouble shooting

 if run the above fails and generates the below error, try navigating to the file in windows explorer then rerun the code